uio-bmi/immuneML/docs/source/datamodel.rst

 and cannot be loaded all at once, the dataset contains a list of paths to each repertoire file for the dataset.
 Each repertoire then is loaded from the file as needed, thus avoiding memory issues.

-Note that in the case that only sequences should be analyzed, regardless of the repertoires, the *Sequence*, *Repertoire* and *Dataset* classess should still be used, but it is necessary then to make each repertoire to consist of only one sequence.
+Note that in the case that only sequences should be analyzed, regardless of the repertoires, the *Sequence*, *Repertoire* and *RepertoireDataset* classess should still be used, but it is necessary then to make each repertoire to consist of only one sequence.
 Everything else in the analysis, except where noted, can be used in the same manner as when the analysis has repertoires consisting of a bulk of sequences.